Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 ADUs in the Town

-If the proposed new rules for ADUs are adopted by the County, and the Town does not change its current rules, what could happen with detached ADUs in the Town?
+If the Town does not change its current rules for accessory buildings, what could happen with detached ADUs in the Town?

 Topics to Consider